Think of structured data as the shared vocabulary that helps search engines truly "get" your content.

 It’s necessary to audit your schema to ensure that they've been added correctly so that both search engines and users can reap the benefits.

-Structured data audits need to use a combination of structured data markup from schema.org and incorporate validation (i.e. errors and warnings) that Google looks for in structured schema.
+Structured data audits need to use a combination of structured data markup from schema.org and incorporate validation (i.e. errors and warnings) that search engines look for in structured schema.

 This is because certain attributes may be required on schema.org, while they are not required for Google search purposes and vice-versa.